Skip to content

 Yes.
 A folder named ords-config will be created in the root directory.
 You can modify the config files there.
 The changes will be applied on the next restart of the ORDS container.

-You can modify the docker-compose.yml file to use a different ORDS version.
+If you are experienced and don’t want to wait you can modify the docker-compose.yml file to use a different ORDS version.
 You can find the available versions in the Oracle container registry.

 • You need a valid Oracle support account